taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 ti_wait(runtime);
 ```

 **WARNING** This part is subject to change.
-We're gonna introduce multi-queue in the future.
+We will introduce multi-queue in the future.

 ## API Reference